happylance/countdown/README.md

 ## Usage
 ./countdown.sh [-s] [-u \<1-60\>] [-w \<1-59\>] [-b \<1-10\>]

--s Show countdown using simple time format which include minutes only.
+-s Show countdown using simple time format which includes minutes only.

 -u Update period in seconds.
 Default is 1.